 I finally finished the next Pulitzer Prize winning novel after dragging my feet for much of the summer.
 It is altogether difficult to go from reading the beautiful rolling novels of the great American pioneer writer, Willa Cather, to the bland landscapes of Margaret Wilson’s Pulitzer-Prize winning book, The Able McLaughlins.

 Published in 1923, Wilson’s novel won the coveted Pulitzer in 1924.
 It was Wilson’s first, and most notable, novel.
 Today, The Able McLaughlins is a difficult book to track down, having been out of print for many years.
-Having access to a strong inter-library loan program was the only way I was able to get my hands on this one.
+Luckily, having access to a strong inter-library loan program was the only way I was able to get my hands on this one.

-Who was Margaret Wilson?
+Who Is Margaret Wilson?

 Margaret Wilson (1882-1973) grew up on a farm in Iowa.
 She graduated from the University of Chicago before pursuing missionary work in India during the early 1900s.
 She later returned to the United States to become a teacher and care for her invalid father.
 During that time she built a reputation for serializing short stories in the Atlantic Monthly.
 Two central themes found throughout much of her writing included the redemption offered through faith, and this is evident in the conclusion of The Able McLaughlins in which revenge is not exacted by Wully.
 The other central theme focuses on the suffering of women.
 In 1923, the same year her first novel The Able McLaughlins was published, she married a Scotsman tutor at Oxford.
 She wrote several adult novels, some focused on her experiences in India, and one book for children.
 Her last book, published n 1936, was a sequel to her debut Pulitzer-Prize winning book, entitled The Law and the McLaughlins.
 Grahame Greene once wrote a notably favorable review of the book.